-Purpose of Policy
+1. Purpose of Policy

-The purpose of this policy is to set out what charges can and cannot be made for activities in Schools in the Diocese of Norwich Education and Academies Trust.
-The policy has been drawn up in accordance with Sections 449-462 of The Education Act 1996 which sets out the law regarding what charges can and cannot be made for activities in schools maintained by local authorities which also apply to the Academy Trust as set out in our Funding Agreement with the Secretary of State.
+The purpose of this policy is to set out what charges can and cannot be made for activities in academies in the Trust.
+The policy has been drawn up in accordance with Sections 449-462 of The Education Act 1996 which sets out the law regarding what charges can and cannot be made for activities in schools maintained by local authorities.
+This also applies to the Academy Trust as set out in our Funding Agreement with the Secretary of State.

-Circumstances where no charge is made
+2. Circumstances where no charge is made